 Financial aid funds are used first to pay direct institutional costs (tuition, fees, and other institutional charges).
 If financial aid funds are less than the amount owed to CWI for tuition, fees, and other institutional charges, payment or satisfactory payment arrangements are expected by the payment due date published in the academic calendar each semester.
-If financial aid funds exceed the amount owed to CWI for tuition, fees, and other institutional charges (including bookstore charges), a refund will be issued.
+If financial aid funds exceed the amount owed to CWI for tuition, fees, and other institutional charges (including bookstore charges), a refund will be issued to the student.

 Returning Financial Aid

 A student has the right to cancel all or a portion of their student loan(s) within 14 days from the disbursement date.
-The funds MUST be returned (do not void check) to a CWI One Stop Student Services location within 14 days of the disbursement date.
+The refunded credit balance can be returned to a CWI One Stop Student Services location within 14 days of the disbursement date.

 Withdrawal, Refunds, and Repayments

 Federal regulations (CFR 668.22) indicate that students who receive federal financial aid may be required to repay federal financial aid funds if they drop, completely withdraw, are administratively withdrawn, or fail to earn a passing grade from all classes during any semester or fail to complete the enrollment period for which they were registered.